 Code Title ECTS- points Knowledge Skills Competences Assessment basic knowledge of process - and risk management.
 Possess knowledge of a building projects contracting and subcontracting relationships.
 Be able to perform a tendering procedure using legislation and processes for national (Danish), and international (EU) tenders The course will thus enhance the student's ability to participate in the daily work of planning and operating within the contracting, consulting and client corporation in terms of knowledge of the juridical and legal framework and procurement.
-Possess knowledge of process and risk management. •Compare, select and argue for an appropriate organization and procurement form and perspectives the different forms.
-SE-BPR1 Bachelor-project Preparation course 5 At the successful completion of the course, students will be able to: Recognize forms of bias.
-Distinguish between primary and secondary research At the successful completion of the course, students will be able to: Identify a good project topic in a systematic way.
+Possess knowledge of process and risk management.
+Compare, select and argue for an appropriate organization and procurement form and perspectives the different forms.
+SE-BPR1 Bachelor-project Preparation course 5 At the successful completion of the course, students will be able to: - Recognize forms of bias Distinguish between primary and secondary research At the successful completion of the course, students will be able to: Identify a good project topic in a systematic way.
 Create and execute search strategies to find relevant literature.
 Construct an experimental design for the coming project.
 Preparation and delivery of oral presentations.
 Write a Project Description following the VIA Engineering guidelines including the following parts: 1.
 Background description, 2.
 Definition of purpose, 3.
 Problem statement, 4.
 Delimitation, 5.
 Choice of models and methods (experimental design), 6.
 Time schedule, 7.
 Risk assessment and 8.
 Sources of information (reference list).
-At the successful completion of the course, students will be able to: Communicate with an external partner.
-Extract the essence of a project and defend this clearly through oral presentation.
-Make effective use of feedback/feedforward from a supervisor.
-Work together in the project group as a team SE-SEP6 Semester project 6 10 After completing this course, the student has knowledge on how to: Plan the work process in problem solving Identify the data relevant for clarifying the problem in question Collect the data from the existing sources such as databases, literature, fieldwork, lab work, interviews, etc. Critically asses and analyse the collected data.
-After completing this course, the student must be able to: Demonstrate overview and structure in problem solving Collect and analyse data in order to support a work hypothesis Show source criticism Draw conclusions based on the data analysis carried out, combined with the knowledge acquired in the previous semesters and practical placement.
-Put the results of the work in perspective and give recommendations After completing this course, the student will be able to apply knowledge and skills to: • Analyse a complex problem • Draw scientifically based conclusions • Demonstrate an independent and self-governed work process
+Prioritize, choose, and justify the selection of solution models for complex issues, including reflecting on the choice of scientific method.
+Argue for the selection of sources, references, and data in connection with project work.
+At the successful completion of the course, students will be able to: - Communicate with an external partner. - Extract the essence of a project and defend this clearly through oral presentation. - Make effective use of feedback/feedforward from a supervisor. - Work together in the project group as a team. - Independently and critically analyze new knowledge and argue for its application related to the project work. - Work analytically, methodically, and systematically on the semester project within the project group and incorporate ethical considerations within the profession.
+ENG-IDE1 Innovation and Entrepreneurship project 10 After having successfully completed the course, the students will have gained: - An understanding of innovation and entrepreneurship and its uses within After having successfully completed the course, the students will be able to: - Engage in innovative and entrepreneurial processes in a cross- After having successfully completed the course, the students will have gained competences in: - Introducing innovative ideas into